0xOFFSET/0xOFFSET.github.io/_posts/2022-10-02-ursaminor_writeup.md

 ```

-I rewrite the script as follow to get the modulus, but I had to do it manually or to use "pwntools" while connecting to the challenge server.
+I rewrote the script as follow to get the modulus, but I had to do it manually or to use "pwntools" while connecting to the challenge server.

 ```
 # import required modules